sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Event consumer reads a record from this table and deletes records.
 So this table contains records that are published by application and waiting to be received by event consumer.

-On reading the field value tuple, using the event-id in the record, event consumer fetches static information from static_event_table.
+On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.
 As mentioned above, static information contains severity, static message part and event enable/disable flag.
 If the flag is set to disabled, event consumer ignores the event by logging a debug message.
 If the flag is set to enabled, it continues to process the event as follows:
 - Determine if enable flag is enabled/disabled from static information table
 - Generate new sequence-id for the event if enable flag is set to enabled
 - Write the event to Event History Table
-- It verifies if the event is stateful.
+- It verifies if the event corresponds to an alarm - by checking the state field.
 If so, it forwards the event to alarm consumer for further processing.
-    - If state is raised, add to ALARM table
+    - If state is raised, add the record to ALARM table
     - If state is clear, remove the entry from ALARM table
     - Update LED
-- Forward the event to log handler
+- Invoke logging API to send the formatted message to syslog

 #### 3.1.2.1 Severity
-Supported event severities: Critical, Warning, Informational The corresponding syslog severties that will be used in log messages are: LOG_ALERT, LOG_WARNING, LOG_NOTICE respectively.
-Through severity profiles, operator is allowed to use Major and Minor as well for backward compatibility with corresponding syslog severities LOG_CRIT and LOG_ERR respectively.
+Supported event severities: Critical, Major, Minor, Warning and Informational Informational severity is not applicable to alarms.
+The corresponding syslog severities are: log-alert, log-crit, log-error, log-warning and log-notice respectively.

 #### 3.1.2.2 Sequence-ID
-Every new alert should have a sequential ID.
+Every new event should have a sequential ID.
 The sequence-id is persistent and continues to grow until 2 exp 64 before wrapping around to start from 1.

 ### 3.1.3 Alarm Consumer
 The alarm consumer on receiving the event record, verifies the event state.
 If it is RAISE_ALARM, it adds the record to Current Alarm Table.
+Alarm consumer also maintains a map of sequence-id and pair of event-id and source fields.
-If the state is CLEAR_ALARM, it removes the previous record using the key ( source and event-id ).
+If the state is CLEAR_ALARM, it removes the previous record using the key it fetches from the above internal map.
 It then updates the system LED.
 The system LED update follows the following rule:
 ```